 Compatibility and Installation

 The Website Evidence Collector should be compatible with Windows, MacOS, Linux and all platforms that support NodeJS and Chromium.
 However, the EDPS has run the Website Evidence Collector only on Linux and MacOS.
+For an installation on MacOS and Linux without administrator privileges, please follow our advice in the FAQ on Github or as part of the software download.

 To use the tool, you will first need to install Node.js and the Node.js package manager (NPM).
 You then have two options: